devendranaga/linux-systems-programming-with-c/signals.md

 The `flags` argument is usually set to 0.
 It is much similar to the O_NONBLOCK flag options of other system calls.

 Include `<sys/signalfd.h>` to use the `signalfd` system call.

+Below is an example of the `signalfd` system call.
+Download [here](https://github.com/DevNaga/gists/blob/master/sigfd.c)

 ```c
 #include <stdio.h>